 Somehow I happened on the idea of a pen with a light in its tip.
 I spent a couple of hours on Amazon. researching pens with lights.
 I narrowed the field down to two options, all the while learning about professions where a light pen was a real bonus: nurses checking patients at night, waitresses in dimly lit bars, and yes, a lighted pen was great for signing the check or even reading the menu in romantic, candle lit restaurants.

 Before I clicked buy, I checked our local office supply stores.
 They didn’t have any.
 However, walking around added more blood to my brain and I remembered that I am very picky about pens — the writing part of them.
 Since I particularly hate ballpoint pens, and these were all ballpoint, the chances that I would like writing with them, light or no light, were close to zero.

 With the grace of a twirling ballerina, I shifted my research to book lights.
 I will spare you the hills and vales of this particular pursuit and jump to the joyful finis.
 I found a terrific light.
 Solid clip, warm glowing sunrise color, three levels of light, rechargeable, an easy way to check the battery, a lovely carrying case, superb and simple directions.

 There is infinite pleasure in having something that is carefully thought out, well made, supremely designed.
 It is, you might say, only a book light.
 However, beyond the function of lighting up my page is the excellency of design which gives a pleasure all its own.
 It matters not that the item is only a book light.
-What matters is that it is playing its early morning part with grace style and exquisite functionality.
+What matters is that the light plays its early morning part with grace, style and exquisite functionality.
 May I, somehow, manage to do the same.